 Using cutting-edge climate models and analytical approaches this Group increases understanding of the effects of climate change and management responses on ecosystems and human communities.
-Focus is on science and outreach that influence shoreline and bay land development, climate change adaptation activities, ecosystem management, habitat restoration and mitigation.
+The focus is on science and outreach to influence shoreline and bay land development, climate change adaptation activities, ecosystem management, habitat restoration and mitigation.